This triple chocolate steel cut oatmeal is like having dessert for breakfast. It’s creamy, chewy and loaded with chocolate.

 I just can’t get behind copious amounts of meat, warm milk and pathetically small cups of coffee in the morning.

-So 14 days from now, when I’m sad about the trip coming to an end at least there’s the thought of kick ass breakfasts like this and big cups of coffee to come home to.
+So 14 days from now, when I’m sad about the trip coming to an end at least there’s the thought of kick ass breakfasts like these chocolate steel cut oats and big cups of coffee to come home to.

 - 2 cups milk